-MIT students and post-docs affiliated with NSE are welcome to make an appointment with the Communication Lab.
+MIT students and post-docs affiliated with NSE are welcome to make an appointment with the Communication Lab (Comm Lab).
 We’ll support your communication work by having conversations with you about high-level principles like audience, structure, and message, rather than focusing on line-editing or grammar.
 We are particularly strong at brainstorming and outlining, and encourage you to include the lab in your process as early as you can so that you get the most out of the experience.

 Option 1: Use our online scheduling system